 In Cambridge, Computer Science covers the principles of programming, operating systems, computer networks, artificial intelligence and numerous other topics.

 The study of Computer Science is also concerned with understanding the theoretical basis of the subject.
 In consequence, the course is designed to provide not only advanced practical experience but also to give an understanding of fundamental principles which will outlast today's technology.

-The first year of the standard Cambridge Computer Science course provides a thorough grounding in two programming languages (ML and Java), Discrete Mathematics, Software Design, and Machine Learning.
+The first year of the standard Cambridge Computer Science course provides a thorough grounding in two programming languages (OCaML and Java), Discrete Mathematics, Software Design, and Machine Learning.

 In the first year, students also study a Mathematics paper for one quarter of their time.

 In the second year; a wider range of topics is covered.
 A number of major exercises are set and assessed; these include a Group Project where undergraduates are given an opportunity to work in very much the same way as they would in an enlightened software house.

 In the third year, a number of advanced applications are covered and a substantial Project is undertaken which culminates in the writing of a dissertation.

 In terms of teaching arrangements, first-year Computer Science students attend 12 one-hour lectures each week and undertake about 6 hours of formal practical work.
 Typically they will have four College Supervisions each week in addition.
 Most students undertake a good deal of informal practical work as well.

 The pattern continues in the second and third years but the amount of formal practical work decreases.
 By contrast, the amount of informal practical work, including project work, increases.